bploetz/versionist/README.markdown

-      Copying all files from spec/controllers/v2 to spec/controllers/v3 Copying all files from app/presenters/v2 to app/presenters/v3 Copying all files from spec/presenters/v2 to spec/presenters/v3 Copying all files from public/docs/v2 to public/docs/v3
+      Copying all files from spec/controllers/v2 to spec/controllers/v3 Copying all files from app/presenters/v2 to app/presenters/v3 Copying all files from spec/presenters/v2 to spec/presenters/v3 Copying all files from app/helpers/v2 to app/helpers/v3 Copying all files from spec/helpers/v2 to spec/helpers/v3 Copying all files from public/docs/v2 to public/docs/v3

 ## Upgrading from Versionist 0.x to 1.x